f0rr0/pg-browser-proxy/README.md

 }
 ```

-The key requirement is that your database must expose a method to handle raw Postgres wire protocol messages.
+The key requirement is that your database must expose be able handle raw Postgres wire protocol messages.

 ### 4. Connect with PostgreSQL Tools